-Proposals for the extraction of crushed rock for aggregate uses will be supported within the areas detailed in this policy and defined on the Policies Map.
+- 1. Proposals for the extraction of crushed rock for aggregate uses will be supported within the areas detailed in this policy and defined on the Policies Map.

+- a.
+Belford Quarry extension;

+- b.
+Divethill Quarry north and east extensions;

+- c.
+Longhoughton Quarry extension;

+- d.
+Northside;

+- e.
+Shiel Dykes.